Erasmus+

 - Inclusion and Diversity

 This priority promotes equal opportunities and access, inclusion, diversity and fairness across all areas, with focus on organisations and participants with fewer opportunities.
+The Inclusion and Diversity Strategy aims to address the barriers different groups face when accessing opportunities in Europe and beyond - Digital Transformation

-This priority aims to engage learners, educators, youth workers, young people and organisations in the path to digital transformation.
+This priority aims to engage learners, educators, youth workers, young people and organisations in the path to digital transformation. - Environment and the Fight Against Climate Change

-This priority recognises the key role of schools to engage with pupils, parents, and the wider community on the changes we need for Europe to become ‘climate neutral’ by 2050.
+This priority recognises the key role of schools to engage with pupils, parents, and the wider community on the changes we need for Europe to become ‘climate neutral’ by 2050. - Participation in Democratic Life

 This priority supports people to become actively engaged with their communities and with political and social life.